 Results 1–10 of 61 for "Press Release"X related to "Redirecting research..."
-Refine Your Search Refine Your Search TopicStress (8)Women & men (5)Personality (4)Violence (4)Workplace issues (4) 27 more... [+] Addictions (3)Education (3)Emotional health (3)Obesity (3)Safety & design (3)Therapy (3)Trauma (3)Aging (2)Bullying (2)Children (2)Depression (2)Law & psychology (2)Learning & memory (2)Military (2)Socioeconomic status (2)Teens (2)Anxiety (1)Autism (1)Bipolar disorder (1)Disability (1)Environment (1)HIV & AIDS (1)Immigration (1)Kids & the media (1)Money (1)Parenting (1)Post-traumatic Stress Disorder (1)Hide detailsDocument TypePress ReleaseXYear2013 (12)2012 (12)2011 (20)2010 (19)Author/ContributorFaden, Vivian B. (1)Ferrari, Joseph (1)Kirschner, Diana (1)Schreibman, Laura (1)Youngstrom, Eric (1) Results 1–10 of 61 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Announces Publication of a New Journal: Psychology of ViolenceThe American Psychological Association announced that it will begin publishing the journal Psychology of Violence in 2011.
-Psychology of Violence, to be published quarterly, will be a multidisciplinary research journal devoted to violence and extreme aggression.Press Release (March 2010)2.Dr.
-Katherine C. Nordal on Mental Health Awareness and StigmaQuestions for psychologist Katherine C. Nordal, PhD.Press Release (May 2010)3.HIV Prevention Measures Must Include Behavioral Strategies to Work, says APA A drug that has been shown to prevent HIV infection in a significant number of cases must be combined with behavioral approaches if the U.S. health care establishment is to succeed in reducing the spread of the virus.Press Release (May 2012)4.Florida Psychologist Suzanne Bennett Johnson Elected APA President for 2012Suzanne Bennett Johnson, PhD, ABPP has been elected 2012 president of the American Psychological Association.Press Release (November 2010)5.Babies and Toddlers Can Suffer Mental Illness, Seldom Get TreatmentYoungest among poor and abused children face highest risk of mental illness.Press Release (February 2011)6.Personality Plays Role in Body Weight, According to StudyPeople with personality traits of high neuroticism and low conscientiousness are likely to go through cycles of gaining and losing weight throughout their lives.Press Release (July 2011)7.W.
+Refine Your Search Refine Your Search TopicStress (6)Education (4)Emotional health (4)Violence (4)Women & men (4) 31 more... [+] Workplace issues (4)Children (3)Obesity (3)Sexuality (3)Therapy (3)Aging (2)Autism (2)HIV & AIDS (2)Law & psychology (2)Learning & memory (2)Lesbian, gay, bisexual, transgender (2)Personality (2)Safety & design (2)Socioeconomic status (2)Teens (2)Trauma (2)Addictions (1)Anxiety (1)Bipolar disorder (1)Bullying (1)Depression (1)Ethics (1)Health disparities (1)Immigration (1)Marriage & divorce (1)Military (1)Money (1)Natural disasters (1)Parenting (1)Race (1)Suicide (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (14)2012 (15)2011 (15)2010 (15)Author/ContributorBiron, Michal (1)Faden, Vivian B. (1)Gurwitch, Robin (1)Kirschner, Diana (1)Schreibman, Laura (1) 2 more... [+] Vasquez, Melba J.T.
+(1)Youngstrom, Eric (1)Hide details Results 1–10 of 61 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Announces Publication of a New Journal: Psychology of ViolenceThe American Psychological Association announced that it will begin publishing the journal Psychology of Violence quarterly in 2011.Press Release (March 2010)2.Dr.
+Katherine C. Nordal on Mental Health Awareness and StigmaQuestions for psychologist Katherine C. Nordal, PhD, regarding stigmas and different views associated with mental illness.Press Release (May 2010)3.HIV Prevention Measures Must Include Behavioral Strategies to Work, says APA A drug that has been shown to prevent HIV infection in a significant number of cases must be combined with behavioral approaches if the U.S. health care establishment is to succeed in reducing the spread of the virus.Press Release (May 2012)4.Florida Psychologist Suzanne Bennett Johnson Elected APA President for 2012Suzanne Bennett Johnson, PhD, ABPP, a distinguished research professor at Florida State University College of Medicine, has been elected 2012 president of APA.Press Release (November 2010)5.Personality Plays Role in Body Weight, According to StudyPeople with personality traits of high neuroticism and low conscientiousness are likely to go through cycles of gaining and losing weight throughout their lives.Press Release (July 2011)6.Babies and Toddlers Can Suffer Mental Illness, Seldom Get TreatmentYoungest among poor and abused children face highest risk of mental illness.Press Release (February 2011)7.Integrated Health Care Requires Unified Code of EthicsAs the health care system evolves into more team-based models of care, there needs to be a cross-disciplinary code of ethics that applies to all the relevant professions, including nursing, medicine, psychology and others, according to a top executive of the American Psychological Association.Press Release (February 2014)8.W.
 VA.
-Mine Disaster Points to Need to Apply Psychological Research to Improve Mine SafetyQuestions for mining safety expert Steve Shope, PhD.Press Release (April 2010)8.Addressing Psychological Impacts of Genetic Testing on Patients, FamiliesAPA asked Andrea Farkas Patenaude, PhD, six questions about genetic testing, breast cancer and mastectomies.Press Release (May 2013)9.Work-Focused Psychotherapy Can Help Employees Return to Work SoonerEmployees on sick leave with common mental health disorders such as depression and anxiety fully returned to work sooner when therapy deals with work-related problems and how to get back on the job.Press Release (February 2012)10.Children Find Human-Made Objects More Likely to be Owned than Natural ObjectsThis article provides evidence about how children judge the ownership of things based on whether those things are artificial or natural.Press Release (October 2011) Previous 1 2 3 ...
+Mine Disaster Points to Need to Apply Psychological Research to Improve Mine SafetySteve Shope, PhD, answers questions regarding mining safety, following the tragedy at the Upper Big Branch mine in West Virginia.Press Release (April 2010)9.Addressing Psychological Impacts of Genetic Testing on Patients, FamiliesAPA asked Andrea Farkas Patenaude, PhD, six questions about genetic testing, breast cancer and mastectomies.Press Release (May 2013)10.Work-Focused Psychotherapy Can Help Employees Return to Work SoonerEmployees on sick leave with common mental health disorders such as depression and anxiety fully returned to work sooner when therapy deals with work-related problems and how to get back on the job.Press Release (February 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 61 for "Press Release"X related to "Redirecting research..."